 Quizzes: You will have at least one quiz per chapter.
 Longer chapters may be broken up more.
 Quizzes will also be posted in Hawkes, but you will only have one opportunity to complete a quiz.
 You are allowed to use your textbook and/or notes, but these will have a time limit, so please prepare accordingly before attempting a quiz.
+Work must also be attached to your quiz or emailed to Dr. Brown when you complete your quiz to get credit.

 Projects: In lieu of exams you will have chapter projects.
 These will be assigned for each chapter we complete and can be found at stat.hawkeslearning.com.
 These will also be posted on Blackboard.
-These will need to the typed and submitted through Blackboard for grading.
+These will need to be typed and submitted through Blackboard for grading.
 For the projects, it is expected you will use statistical software to work on these.
 Your answers are expected to be detailed and you also will need to turn in your work from the software.

 Exams: The only exam will be the final exam and will consist partially of broad short answer/ essay questions and some calculation questions.
-The final exam is will go up on Hawkes during the week of final exams and remain up until Wednesday afternoon.
+The final exam will be opened on Hawkes on final day of class.
+Work will need to be turned in to receive full credit.